leihuagh/Python-for-Beginners-Learning-Notes/docs/03_Data_Types/002_Immutable_Data_Types.md

 - The continuous set of characters represented within quotation is called as String.
 - Python allows for either pairs of single or double quotes.
-- Pythong does not support a character type, these are treated as strings of length one
+- Python does not support a character type, these are treated as strings of length one
-- Python canot differentiate between single and double quotes
+- Python cannot differentiate between single and double quotes

 ## Tuples